“Involve me, and I learn.”

 “To make class interactive and exciting, I minimize the use of slides and maximize hands-on activities.
 To make learning practical, I bridge the gap between theory and practice.
 In a ‘Software Testing’ course, students apply the concepts to test web applications such as Google.

-“Students participated in a cross-course collaboration activity, which allows ‘Software Testing’ students and ‘Data Structures and Algorithms 1’ students to collaborate, imitating a real-world scenario where testers and developers interact.
+“Students participated in a cross-course collaboration activity, which allows ‘Software Testing’ students and ‘Database Systems’ students to collaborate, imitating a real-world scenario where testers and developers interact.
 Testers are exposed to relatively complex software specifications; developers are exposed to the testing process, leading them to see how they can benefit from testing their software automatically.
 As ‘Software Testing’ is a new course, there are many unknowns in terms of pacing and how to objectively measure success.
 The only evidence comes from the students themselves.”

 • Lisa Speidel, Assistant Professor of Women, Gender and Sexuality, College and Graduate School of Arts & Sciences